 We work through Wesley, one of the longest-standing non-profits in the region, supporting child care, people experiencing homelessness, supportive housing, employment services and refugee settlement.
 We also contribute to Helping Hands Street Mission, Fiddes Fresh Food Drive, and Hamilton Food Share.

-In 2023 we also donated to El Salvado
+In 2023 we donated to El Salvador Chi

 We work through Wesley, one of the longest-standing non-profits in the region, supporting child care, people experiencing homelessness, supportive housing, employment services and refugee settlement.
 We also contribute to Helping Hands Street Mission, Fiddes Fresh Food Drive, and Hamilton Food Share.